lenadroid/airflow-azure/article/Airflow-Steps.md

 ### Webserver

-*******
+[Webserver and UI](https://airflow.apache.org/docs/stable/ui.html) component of Apache Airflow enables us to kickstart, schedule, monitor, and troubleshoot our data pipelines, as well as many other convenient functions.

 Definition of Webserver deployment is in [`webserver-deployment.yaml`](https://github.com/lenadroid/airflow-azure/blob/master/resource-definitions/webserver/webserver-deployment.yaml) file on GitHub.
 Definition of Webserver service is in [`webserver-service.yaml`](https://github.com/lenadroid/airflow-azure/blob/master/resource-definitions/webserver/webserver-service.yaml) file on GitHub.

 If you'd like the Webserver to have an external IP, replace `ClusterIP` with `LoadBalancer` in the `webserver-service.yaml`, and you will be able to access from the outside of the cluster without proxies or port forwarding.